jez/blog/_posts/2022-03-17-tenum-pro-con.md

 renaming constants, autocompleting constant names, jumping to a constant's definition, hovering over a constant to its documentation comment.
 Also all of those features work on both the enum class itself and each individual enum value.

+We could _maybe_ support completion for symbol literals in limited circumstances, but it would be the first of its kind in Sorbet.
+Same goes for rename, and maybe find all references.
+Jump to Definition I guess would want to jump not actually to the definition, but rather to the signature that specified the literal type?
+It's weird.

 ## 🙊 `T::Enum` guards against basically all typos.